 The organization has commissioned a number of original compositions from living composers, with grant assistance from New Music USA, the California Arts Council, and the National Endowment for the Arts.

-Among our commissions are Fresno State composition professor Kenneth Froelich’s Jubilation Fanfare, composed for us in 2011; Fresno sin Frenos: Mariachi Madness, composed by Fresno State professor Benjamin Boone, A Beautiful Spark, composed as part of our Beethoven Ninth celebration by Fresno State professor Kenneth Froelich, Water(less) Music, also by Ben Boone, commissioned in 2015 for our Water, Water, Everywhere concert, an exploration of the Valley’s troubled relationship with water—in this case the piece got a second performance by our summer FOOSA Philharmonic at Walt Disney Concert Hall in Los Angeles, and, most recently, Coming Home, a collection of Central-Valley-related works by Fresno State student composers Alexander Bianco, Chris Carreon, Mason Lamb, and Matthew Wheeler, and, for FOOSA 2017, Subnatural Delights, by YOOF alum Joseph Bohigian, and for FOOSA 2018 we commissioned Solstice, again from composer Mason Lamb.
+Among our commissions are Fresno State composition professor Kenneth Froelich’s Jubilation Fanfare, composed for us in 2011; Fresno sin Frenos: Mariachi Madness, composed by Fresno State professor Benjamin Boone, A Beautiful Spark, composed as part of our Beethoven Ninth celebration by Fresno State professor Kenneth Froelich, Water(less) Music, also by Ben Boone, commissioned in 2015 for our Water, Water, Everywhere concert, an exploration of the Valley’s troubled relationship with water—in this case the piece got a second performance by our summer FOOSA Philharmonic at Walt Disney Concert Hall in Los Angeles, and Coming Home, a collection of Central-Valley-related works by Fresno State student composers Alexander Bianco, Chris Carreon, Mason Lamb, and Matthew Wheeler.
+For FOOSA 2017 we commissioned Subnatural Delights, by YOOF alum Joseph Bohigian, and for FOOSA 2018 we commissioned Solstice, again from composer Mason Lamb.
 For FOOSA 2019 we are commissioning a special overture from Matthew Wheeler.

 COLLABORATIONS WITH EXCEPTIONAL SOLOISTS!